Abdul Rahman Hashim: Death

-While serving as Inspector-General of Police (1973-1974), he was shot by subversive elements in Jalan Tun Perak, Kuala Lumpur on 7 June 1974.
+While serving as Inspector-General of Police (1973-1974), he was shot by the communists in Jalan Tun Perak, Kuala Lumpur on 7 June 1974.
 He had served in the Special Branch for 19 years.
 He had served with the National Police Service for 32 years, holding various positions.
 The year 1974-1975 was the second year of the communist uprising in Malaysia after 1948-1960.
 The National Monument was also blown up.
 The Vietnam War between the United States and Vietnam was won by Vietnamese guerrillas.

 The assassination was on the orders of Chin Peng of the Malayan Communist Party.
 However, Karpal Singh requested further clarification of the mystery of the assassination because there was no clear evidence.

 Abdul Rahman's grave at Jalan Ampang Muslim Cemetery, Kuala Lumpur.